europeana/api-commons-sb3/oauth/README.md

 1. The oauth module depends on the error module so make sure you have that setup (see the README.md of that module)

 2. Define the following properties in your application.properties
-    - auth service public key		(for token validation)
     - authorization api name		(for token validation)
     - token endpoint				(for token validation)
+    - auth service public key		(for token validation)
-    - grant parameters				(for token validation)
+    - grant parameters				(for client + user token validation)
     - apikey endpoint               (for apikey validation)

    and make sure the properties are loaded in your application's configuration (see also next point)